docent27/MultiMicroWave-android/README.md

-# tes3mp for Android (unoficial)
+# MultiMicroWave for Android (unoficial)

-The author of the original code has discontinued support.
-You are now on the fork page of this app.
-I am not ready to give a 100% guarantee that the application will work perfectly for you.
+Important information.
+I am not an official member of the tes3mp team and OpenMW.
+If you have problems with the operation of this application on your smartphone, I earnestly request that you DO NOT REPORT the developers of tes3mp or OpenMW, they do not officially support this port.
+Please be understanding.
+Thanks.

 ## Building